AntonioIDeTIC/Tau2_USB3_python_interface/README.md

 This is a Python interface of the WIC SDK for the USB3 Tau2 module.

 ## 💻 Materials
 The USB3 Tau2 from Workswell was used to test this library.
-The main core has a resolution of 336x256 pixels.
+The main core used in this work has a resolution of 336x256 pixels.

 <p align="center" width="100%">
     <img width="45%" src="images/tau_image.png">